nxskok/pasias/docs/20-repeated-measures.md

 things.
 There are 27 rats altogether.
 First we take the original data frame `weights` with each row being one rat, and we add a variable `subject` which is 1 through 27.
-Then we gather together the columns `Time0` through
+Then we pivot-longer the columns `Time0` through
 `Time4` that are different `time`s but all
 `weight`s, like we did before.
 Optionally, we can also `separate` `Time.x` into the `Time` part and